alexandrwang/slate/source/index.html.md

 * `height`: The height, in pixels, of the bounding box.
 * `label` (if specified `with_labels` as `true`): The label for the bounding box, which will be one of the specified `task.params.objects_to_annotate`.

-If there was an error or issue during annotation, the error will be detailed in the `error` field.
+If the attachment was invalid, the error will be detailed in the `error` field.

 <aside class="notice">
 See the <a href="#callbacks">Callback section</a> for more details about callbacks.